-- Recognising that safeguarding and promoting the welfare of children is everyone's responsibility - all professionals should make sure their approach is child-centred.
-This means that they should consider, always, what is in the best interests of the child - Maintain an attitude of 'it could happen here' with regards to safeguarding - Reading and understanding the school's child protection policy, behaviour policy, guidance documents on wider safeguarding issues, Code of Conduct, Allegations of Abuse, Whistleblowing, Acceptable Use (including Social Media) and Child Images policies. - Recording and referring all concerns about a pupil's safety and welfare without delay to the DSL, or, if necessary directly to police or children's social care. - Treat information sensitively and with confidentiality.
-Never promise to 'keep a secret'. - Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Encouraging positive, respectful, and safe behaviour among pupils - Being alert to changes in pupils' behaviour and attendance patterns, that this may be a sign that they are suffering harm or that they have been traumatised by abuse - Recognising that challenging behaviour may be an indicator of abuse - Being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse - Support pupils in line with their Child Protection/Child in Need/CLA plans - Liaise with other agencies that support pupils and provide early help - Understanding of, and compliance with, values, procedures and statutory guidance as outlined in KCSiE 2023. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Follow whistleblowing and allegations procedures as appropriate if the disclosure is about a member of staff, governor or visitor
+- Recognising that safeguarding and promoting the welfare of children is everyone's responsibility - All professionals should make sure their approach is child-centred.
+This means that they should consider, always, what is in the best interests of the child - Maintain an attitude of 'it could happen here' with regards to safeguarding - Reading and understanding the trust/school's child protection policy, behaviour policy, guidance documents on wider safeguarding issues, Code of Conduct, Allegations of Abuse, Whistleblowing, Acceptable Use of IT.
+The Internet and Electronic Communication including Social Media and Photography, including use of Children's Images Policy. - Recording and referring all concerns about a pupil's safety and welfare without delay to the DSL, or, if necessary directly to police or children's social care. - Treat information sensitively and with confidentiality.
+Never promise to 'keep a secret'. - Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Encouraging positive, respectful, and safe behaviour among pupils - Being alert to changes in pupils' behaviour and attendance patterns, that this may be a sign that they are suffering harm or that they have been traumatised by abuse - Recognising that challenging behaviour may be an indicator of abuse - Being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse - Support pupils in line with their Child Protection/Child in Need/CLA plans - Liaise with other agencies that support pupils and provide early help - Understanding of, and compliance with, values, procedures and statutory guidance as outlined in KCSiE 2024. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Follow whistleblowing and allegations procedures as appropriate if the disclosure is about a member of staff, governor or visitor

-Responsibilities: Governors
+16. Responsibilities: Trustees/Governors